 - 1 cup pineapple chunks unsweetened, save the juice from the can (or can use fresh pineapple chunks)

-- 2 tbsp green onions chopped - optional garnish
+- 2 tablespoon green onions chopped - optional garnish

 - Preheat oven to 375 degrees F (190 degrees C)